czcorpus/kontext/doc/INSTALL.md

 Once the installation is complete, you can start KonText by entering the following command in the install root directory you specified above (*/opt/kontext*):

 ```
-python public/app.py --address [container_IP_address] --port [optional, default TCP port number is 5000]
+python public/app.py --address 127.0.0.1 --port 8080
 ```

+(this address and port are configured by the installation script for Nginx web server so it will proxy all the external requests to your *app.py*).

-Now open "container_IP_address:port" (e.g. *http://10.0.3.100:5000*) in your browser on the host.
+Now open `[container_IP_address]`  in your browser on the host.
 You should see KonText's first_page and be able to enter a query to search in the sample Susanne corpus.

 <a name="install_configure_kontext"></a>